noronha-dataops/noronha/docs/source/guide/data_model.rst

         **model**: the model to which this dataset belongs
         stored: if true, the dataset files are stored in Noronha's file manager
-        details: dictionary with arbitrary details about the dataset }
+        details: dictionary with arbitrary details about the dataset
+        compressed: if true, all dataset files are compressed into a single tar.gz file
+        lightweight: if true, the dataset files are stored in a :ref:`lightweight file storage <lightweight-store>`

+    }

 Training